Updated: May 2020

 6. Interact with locals

 As I’m writing this, I’m actually in an apartment where I rented a room through Airbnb.
-I’ve been here for a couple weeks now, and the relationship I have with my two roommates can now be called a friendship.
+I’ve been here for a couple of weeks now, and the relationship I have with my two roommates can now be called a friendship.

 They are Brazilians and often during our random conversations they help me improve my Portuguese, just as much as I help them learn a bit of Spanish.